xwl42/tp/docs/UserGuide.md

 </box>

 <box type="warning">

-**Caution:** The application prevents overlapping timeslots.
-If you try to add a timeslot that partially or fully overlaps an existing timeslot, the command will be rejected with an error ("A timeslot at the same time already exists.").
-This safeguard applies to both generic timeslots (block-timeslot) and consultations (add-consultation).
+**Caution:** NAME parameter in `add-consultation` does not need to match an existing student record.
+You may enter any attendee name as the command does not validate that the name exists in the database.
 </box>

 <br>